 Scope of Services for Entity Reviews

-Highland Law Corporation (the “Firm”) offers pre-defined entity review services (“Entity Reviews”) to LoanDocSolutions (“LDS”) customers at scheduled flat fees (“Scheduled Fees”).
-The current Scheduled Fees, terms and scope of services for Entity Reviews are set forth on this web page.
-The Firm reserves the right to revise the Scheduled Fees, terms and scope of services for Entity Reviews from time-to-time.
-Unless otherwise agreed by the Firm, the current Scheduled Fees for Entity Reviews are: $525 for one entity, plus (if applicable) $265 for each additional entity to be reviewed in a particular transaction.
+Highland Law Corporation, a California law corporation, dba Highland Law (the “Firm”) offers pre-defined entity review services (“Entity Reviews”) to clients for scheduled flat fees (“Scheduled Fees”).
+This current Scheduled Fees, terms, and scope of services for Entity Reviews (“Terms”) are set forth on this web page.
+The Firm reserves the right to revise the Terms from time to time.
+Unless otherwise agreed by the Firm, the current Scheduled Fees for Entity Reviews are $625 for one entity, plus (if applicable) $300 for each additional entity to be reviewed in a particular transaction.

-The scope of pre-defined Entity Review services consists of the review of entity documents provided to the Firm in order to determine suggested signatories to loan documents on behalf of entity borrowers, sub-entities and/or entity guarantors.
+The scope of pre-defined Entity Review services consists of the review of entity documents provided to the Firm by Client in order to determine suggested signatories to loan documents on behalf of entity borrowers, sub-entities, and/or entity guarantors.

-The Firm will issue an email to Client with the suggested signature blocks.
-The Firm’s signature block email may also note any member, director, officer and/or partner approvals the Firm deems necessary to authorize the execution of the documents by the entity(ies) in question.
-The entity review email is based on the limited review and subject to the limitations described in these scope of services and does not constitute a legal opinion of the Firm (which would involve much more extensive due diligence and formality as well as significantly higher fees).
-Firm attorneys are licensed to practice law in the state of California only.
-Any comments or suggestions in entity review emails pertaining to entities governed by the laws of any other jurisdiction should, if required by the laws of such jurisdiction, be verified by legal counsel licensed to practice law in such jurisdiction.
-The Firm shall have no liability or responsibility for any matters or issues that are outside the terms and scope of services in effect at the time each Entity Review request is submitted by Client.
-The entity review email is a privileged and confidential communication to Client only and may not be disseminated to or relied upon by any party other than Client.
+The Firm will issue a memorandum to Client with the suggested signature blocks (“Signature Block Memorandum”).
+The Firm’s Signature Block Memorandum may also note any member, director, officer, and/or partner approvals the Firm deems necessary to authorize the execution of the documents by the entity(ies) in question.
+The Signature Block Memorandum is based on a limited review, is subject to the limitations described in the Terms, and does not constitute a legal opinion of the Firm (which would involve much more extensive due diligence and formality as well as significantly higher fees).
+Firm attorneys are licensed to practice law in the state of California and/or other US states.
+The Firm does not have attorneys licensed to practice law in all states.
+Any comments or suggestions in any Signature Block Memorandum pertaining to entities governed by the laws of a jurisdiction where the Firm attorney responsible for the Entity Review is not licensed should, if required by the laws of such jurisdiction, be verified by legal counsel licensed to practice law in such jurisdiction.
+The Firm shall have no liability or responsibility for any matters or issues that are outside the terms and scope of services described in the Terms that are in effect at the time each Entity Review request is submitted by Client.
+The Signature Block Memorandum is a privileged and confidential communication to Client only and may not be disseminated to or relied upon by any party other than Client.

-If, in the course of its review of entity documents to determine proper signature blocks, the Firm notes any major deficiencies or problems with the entity documents, which the Firm believes may be material to the lender in the subject transaction, the Firm may note such deficiencies or problems in the signature block email, along with suggestions for additional documents that in the Firm’s judgment should be obtained and/or corrections which in the Firm’s judgment should be made, prior to the closing of the loan transaction in question.
+If in the course of its review of entity documents to determine proper signature blocks, the Firm attorney issuing or responsible for the Entity Review notes any major deficiencies or problems with the entity documents that, in the opinion of the Firm attorney issuing or responsible for the Entity Review, may be material to the lender in the subject transaction, the Firm may note such deficiencies or problems in the Signature Block Memorandum, along with suggestions for additional documents or approvals that in the such attorney’s judgment should be obtained and/or corrections that should be made, prior to the closing of the loan transaction in question.

 Special terms applicable to review of certain trust documents:

-If the Firm notes deficiencies or problems which it deems to be significant and relevant to the lender in the subject transaction, or if the Firm is missing any necessary documentation, the Firm may elect not to issue its signature block email, in which case the Firm will typically issue an email outlining the deficiencies, problems or additional documentation required (“Deficiency Email”).
-When the Firm so elects not to issue its signature block email, the Scheduled Fees (or Hourly Charges, if greater) will have been exhausted and fully earned at the time of the issuance of the Deficiency Email.
-Any further work required after issuance of the signature block memo or the Deficiency Email will be billed as Hourly Charges.
+If the Firm notes deficiencies or problems that it deems to be significant and relevant to the lender in the subject transaction, or if the Firm is missing any necessary documentation, the Firm may elect not to issue its Signature Block Memorandum, in which case the Firm will typically issue a memorandum outlining the deficiencies, problems or additional documentation required (“Deficiency Memorandum”).
+When the Firm so elects not to issue its Signature Block Memorandum, the Scheduled Fees (or Hourly Charges, if greater) will have been exhausted and fully earned at the time of the issuance of the Deficiency Memorandum.
+Any further work required after issuance of the Signature Block Memorandum or the Deficiency Memorandum will be billed at an agreed-upon fixed fee or as Hourly Charges.

-At the time a Deficiency Email is issued, the Firm may include an invoice for the Scheduled Fees (or Hourly Charges, if greater), or at the Firm’s discretion, may leave the matter open for a time (not to exceed thirty days) so that the Entity Review may be completed once the problems are rectified, with additional time being billed as Hourly Charges.
+At the time a Deficiency Memorandum is issued, the Firm may include an invoice for the Scheduled Fees (or agreed-upon fixed fee), or at the Firm’s discretion, may leave the matter open for a time (not to exceed thirty days) so that the Entity Review may be completed once the problems are rectified, with additional time being billed at an agreed-upon fixed fee or as Hourly Charges.

 2. Advice concerning the federal or state income tax ramifications of any past or contemplated transaction.

-3. Advice concerning usury laws or similar laws regulating the amount of interest or other charges that may be lawfully collected.
+3. Advice concerning usury laws, late charges, prepayment premiums, or similar laws regulating the amount of interest or other charges that may be lawfully collected.

-4. Advice concerning the laws of any jurisdiction other than California when, pursuant to the laws of such jurisdiction, an attorney licensed in such jurisdiction must be engaged to render such advice (it shall be the responsibility of Client to engage local counsel if required by such laws).
+4. Advice concerning the laws of any jurisdiction other than where the Firm attorney issuing or responsible for the Entity Review is licensed to practice law when, pursuant to the laws of such jurisdiction, an attorney licensed in such jurisdiction must be engaged to render such advice (it shall be the responsibility of Client to engage local counsel if required by such laws).

-6. Advice concerning (a) any truth-in-lending or other consumer protection laws or disclosures applicable to consumer transactions, (b) loans for a non-business purpose, or (c) loans secured by a borrower’s or guarantor’s residence.
+6. Advice concerning (a) any truth-in-lending or other consumer protection laws or disclosures applicable to consumer transactions, (b) loans for non-business purposes, or (c) loans secured by a borrower’s or guarantor’s residence.

 7. Advice concerning compliance or non-compliance with any state “unauthorized practice of law” statutes or other statutes requiring that local legal counsel be retained in connection with matters in which the Firm is retained or for other services related to the closing of Client’s loan transactions.
-Client shall be responsible to retain local counsel as required by the laws of the state where the security property is located, and/or other applicable jurisdictions, in order to perform any services which, under the laws of the such state or other jurisdiction, are required to be performed by legal counsel licensed in the such state or other jurisdiction.
+Client shall be responsible to retain local counsel as required by the laws of the state where the security property is located, where the entity in question is formed, and/or other applicable jurisdictions, in order to perform any services that, under the laws of such state or other jurisdiction, are required to be performed by legal counsel licensed in such state or other jurisdiction.

 8. Review of or advice concerning the capitalization or assets of the entity subject to review.

-9. Changes to the law that may affect Client’s matter after completion of the services to which such change pertains (the Firm shall not have any affirmative obligation to notify Client of such changes to the law).
+9. Changes to the law that may affect Client’s matter after completion of the services to which such change pertains.
+The Firm shall not have any affirmative obligation to notify Client of any such changes to the law.